Legislative Report Card

 The Florida Chamber’s legislative grading process is both transparent and accountable.

-- The Florida Business Agenda (FBA) was announced prior to the 2018 session and was attended by bi-partisan and bicameral members of the legislature, and dozens of leaders from throughout Florida’s business community.
+- The Florida Business Agenda (FBA) was announced during a news conference prior to the 2019 Legislative Session which was attended by bicameral members of the legislature, and dozens of leaders from throughout Florida’s business community.

 - The Florida Business Agenda, outlined in Where We Stand, was hand delivered and mailed to each member of the Florida Legislature.

-- Florida Chamber leadership met with numerous newspaper editorial boards in advance of session.
+- Florida Chamber leadership met with numerous newspaper editorial boards, and legislators and staff in advance of session.